 Researchers at the University of Guelph (Ontario, Canada), conducted trials in 2001-2003 to determine Swede midge susceptibility to cultivars of broccoli, cabbage, cauliflower and Brussels sprouts.
 They found broccoli to be most susceptible.
 Of the broccoli evaluated, ‘Paragon’, ‘Eureka’ and ‘Packman’ had the highest damage ratings in the three-year study, while ‘Triathlon’, ‘Regal’ and ‘Everest’ showed lower susceptibility and slower symptom development in at least one of three years.
 In the 3-year study, there was no difference in susceptibility in red and green cabbages, nor between white, red or burgundy cauliflower cultivars; ‘Jade Cross’ Brussels sprouts showed low susceptibility to swede midge.

-Swede midge populations have been shown to build up in the soil, therefore crop rotation is extremely important.
-Cornell researchers recommend rotating out of Brassicacae for at least three years.
+Crop Rotation: Swede midge populations have been shown to build up in the soil, therefore crop rotation is extremely important.
+Cornell researchers recommend rotating out of Brassica crops for at least three years.
 In addition, weeds should be managed in areas close to fields.
 Any suitable weed host should be destroyed.

-Swede midge must be treated with preventative sprays.
+Swede midge can be managed with preventative insecticide sprays.
 Trapping is an effective tool to determine when the population is emerging from the soil.
 When pressure is heavy in heading cole crops, seven-to-nine-day spray rotations have been effective in other states.

 These early season treatments can reduce the number of foliar applications required, but a field study between the University of Guelph and Cornell University indicated that supplemental foliar insecticides are especially important for mid- and later-season control of swede midge in field settings.
-Most pyrethroid, carbamate and organophosphate insecticides were deadly to swede midge, including λ-cyhalothrin, permethrin, acetamiprid, chlorpyrifos and dimethoate.
-Bt (Bacillus thuringiensis subsp. israeliensis) caused 50 percent mortality of larvae in the lab setting, but no organic certified (OMRI-approved) materials have been found effective in the field.
-These insecticides alone were not effective in knocking back populations.
-In order to effectively manage this pest, lengthy and spaced rotations as well as host weed control, will be essential to reduce population pressure.
+Most pyrethroid, carbamate and organophosphate insecticides were lethal to swede midge.
+Insecticides including lambda-cyhalothrin, permethrin, acetamiprid, chlorpyrifos and dimethoate.
+Bt (Bacillus thuringiensis subsp. israeliensis) caused 50 percent mortality of larvae in a lab setting, but no organic certified (OMRI-approved) materials have been found to be effective in the field.
+These insecticides alone were not effective in reducing populations.
+To effectively manage this pest, properly timed insecticide applications with rotated chemical classes, as well as control of weed hosts, will be essential to reduce population pressure.

 Kikkert, J., C. Hoepting, A. Shelton, M. Chen, P. Wang, Q. Wu, J.-Z. Zhao.
 2017.
 Swede midge information center for the United States.
 Cornell University.
 Retrieved from http://web.entomology.cornell.edu/shelton/swede-midge/index.html